Unleash/unleash/website/docs/user_guide/environments.md

 ---

 <div class="alert alert--info" role="alert">
   Environment is a new feature currently under beta.
-It can be enabled from <i>Unleash v4.2.x</i> behind with a feature toggle.
-The plan to make the environment feature general available from <i>Unleash v4.3.x</i>.
+It can be enabled from <i>Unleash v4.2.x</i> with a feature toggle.
+We plan to make the environment feature general available from <i>Unleash v4.3.x</i>.
 </div>
 <br />